Materials science: Tin

 Mystical.
 Malleable.
 Expressive.

-Pewter is a traditional metal particularly valued in Gothic, occult, and alternative jewelry .
-It allows for intricate designs , an antique look , and strong symbolism.
-Due to its malleability, pewter is ideally suited for pendants, amulets, and artistic jewelry elements.
+Pewter is a traditional metal, particularly valued in Gothic, Occult, and Alternative jewelry.
+It allows for detailed shapes, an antique look, and strong symbolism.
+Due to its good malleability, pewter is excellently suited for pendants, amulets, and artistic jewelry elements.

-Tin is a soft, silvery-gray metal that has been used for centuries in jewelry, crafts, and religious objects.
-In jewelry making, tin alloys are most commonly used to increase durability and suitability for everyday wear.
+Pewter is a soft, silvery-grey metal that has been used for centuries for jewelry, handicrafts, and religious objects.
+In jewelry making, pewter alloy is usually used to increase stability and everyday usability.

-Tin is known for its ability to precisely depict fine details – ideal for symbols, runes and occult motifs.
+Pewter is known for its ability to precisely depict fine details – ideal for symbols, runes, and occult motifs.

-• Highly malleable – ideal for delicate designs
+• Very malleable – ideal for delicate designs

 • Detailed processing possible